 The Masters is the most prestigious tournament on the PGA Tour.
+The 2019 Masters Tournament ended with Tiger Woods claiming a stunning victory over the field.

 Each year, golfers compete at Augusta National Golf Club, and the winner earns the hallowed green jacket.